+VLFBERHT+ | Automotive

 Robotaxi Fleet Operations

-A robotaxi operator running a fleet of hundreds of vehicles uses Ulfberht's Governance Velocity Matching system to gate every OTA model update before fleet-wide deployment.
-When a perception model update extends the operational design domain -- new weather handling, improved night performance, additional object classes -- GVM measures the capability velocity increase across 6 dimensions and verifies that governance infrastructure can handle the updated behavioral profile before a single vehicle in the fleet receives the update.
-If capability acceleration exceeds the 1.5x governance coverage threshold, the update deploys to a shadow fleet for behavioral fingerprinting via the Black-Box Adapter system before general rollout is authorized.
+A robotaxi operator running a fleet of hundreds of vehicles can use Ulfberht's Adaptive Governance Scaling system to gate every OTA model update before fleet-wide deployment.
+When a perception model update extends the operational design domain—new weather handling, improved night performance, additional object classes—Ulfberht verifies that governance infrastructure can handle the updated behavioral profile before a single vehicle in the fleet receives the update.
+If capability acceleration outpaces governance coverage, the update deploys to a shadow fleet for extended behavioral testing before general rollout is authorized.

-The BA system runs Kolmogorov-Smirnov drift detection against the behavioral fingerprint of every perception model in the fleet after each update.
-Silent regressions -- where model performance degrades on edge cases not covered by standard test suites -- are caught through distributional shift in behavioral signatures rather than requiring those edge cases to be enumerated explicitly.
+Statistical drift detection runs against the reliability profile of every perception model in the fleet after each update.
+Silent regressions—where model performance degrades on edge cases not covered by standard test suites—are caught through distributional shift in behavioral signatures rather than requiring those edge cases to be enumerated explicitly.
 Fleet operators receive governance readiness reports showing per-vehicle and per-update-version coverage state before and after each deployment cycle.

 Scenario 03